pulc/pulc.github.io/_posts/2020-07-26-memes-philosophy-harambe.md

 ![Meme Air](/assets/img/articles/harambe/memeair.jpeg "meme")

 However, expressions like "Harambe died for our sins." rarely make their way into mainstream memes.
-Without further ado, I extracted two main reasons why "Harambe died for our sins." is funny.
+Without further ado, I extracted two main reasons why "Harambe died for our sins." is funny and I will try to back it up with simplified philosphical concepts based on my experience using simple English vocabulary.

 # Community Aspect